-We’re proud to present the exhibition Capturing London at Broadgate Tower until 1st September.
+We’re proud to present the exhibition Capturing London at Broadgate Tower until 1st September as part of our Life Meets Tech summer season.

 Artist Julie Leonard creates digital drawings of London life via her iPhone which doubles as an electronic sketchbook.
-Captured in-situ and from on-the-spot photography, often in a matter of minutes, the artworks form a visual diary of Julie’s travels around the capital, weaving a unique and compelling narrative to illustrate observations of everyday situations.
+Captured in-situ and from on-the-spot photography, often in a matter of minutes, the artworks form a visual diary of Julie’s travels around the capital, weaving a unique and compelling narrative to illustrate observations of everyday situations (see amazing movies of how she creates her art here).

 Drawing on her technology expertise through the use of digital media, Julie’s pieces reflect on the connectivity binding individuals through the places in which they live and work, and through the unseen nature of global networks.